jsalort/basilisk-docker/README.md

 # basilisk-docker

 This package creates a Docker implementation of basilisk.
 Dockerfiles to build the container and a shell script to run it are provided.
+The difference compared to the original dockerfile [provided by sgllewellynsmith](https://github.com/sgllewellynsmith/basilisk-docker) are that
+I don't install GUI applications in the docker container (such as gv, evince, etc.), and this docker file is based on my base docker file which has Python 3.8 Anaconda and TeXLive 2020.
+If you don't need those, and wish to use GUI apps, use sgllewellynsmith version instead.

 # Usage